softlayer/githubio_source/content/reference/datatypes/SoftLayer_Network_Component_RemoteManagement/_index.md

 -----
 [storageNetworkFlag]: #storagenetworkflag
 #### [storageNetworkFlag]
 Whether a network component's primary ip address is from a storage network subnet or not.
+[Deprecated]
 <span class="type-label">Type: </span>**boolean**